What is Data Driven Marketing

-Data-driven marketing enables companies to engage their users through multiple channels, and offer targeted and personalized messages.
+Strategic data driven marketing enables companies to engage their users through multiple channels, and offer targeted and personalized messages.
 The result?
-Better brand recall and enhanced brand perception, in turn resulting in improved sales figures.
-Data-driven marketing can also aid in achieving superior customer experience and support through real-time responses, and even for occasionally wowing your customers by predicting what they might be looking for.
+Better brand recall and enhanced brand perception.This in turn resulting in improved sales figures.
+Data-driven marketing can also aid in achieving superior customer experience and support through real-time responses; even for occasionally wowing your customers by predicting what they might be looking for.

 Digital data provides useful insights into the customers’ buying journey.
-Starting from generation of interest to evaluation of alternatives, selection, and the final purchase.
+Starting from generation of interest to evaluation of alternatives, selection, and the final purchase; there are data points everywhere.
 This knowledge can help marketers in ironing out any hiccups on the way to a customer’s purchase decision.
-It also tells them when the customer is most vulnerable to be influenced – which can be used in inciting them into purchasing the right offer, delivered via the right communication channel.
-Here’s how to make the right use of data for marketing:
+It also tells them when the customer is most vulnerable to be influenced.
+Translate this into, how to incite them into purchasing the right offer, deliver via which communication channel.
+Here’s how to make the right use of data for marketing.

-1. Break data silos:
+1. Break Data Silos

 It’s important to combine online with offline for a more holistic picture.
 Thus, the data will usually come from different departments which makes it all the more important to collaborate for breaking any ‘data silos’ that may exist.
-The end goal: gaining a crystal-clear perspective on who your customers are – so that you can answer the question — what are they looking for?
+The end goal — gaining a crystal-clear perspective on who your customers are so that you can answer the question — what are they looking for.

-2. Leverage the data:
+2. Leverage the Data

-3. Make data actionable:
+3. Make Data Actionable

 There’s no point in having a lot of data, but still being clueless as to how you can turn it into revenues.
-Data in real-time is the answer: what if you could send a mail to a shopper who just abandoned their cart, making her an irresistible offer?
+Data in real-time is the answer.
+What if you could send a mail to a shopper who just abandoned their cart, making her an irresistible offer?
 Imagine doing that for every visitor who couldn’t finish the purchase process!

 Got something to add?
 Please share it with us in the comments below.